jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 - All VLANs can access the internet
 - VLAN to VLAN connections are blocked: i.e., VLAN20-LAN cannot initiate a connection to VLAN30-WIFI and vice-versa

+- Final cleanup step: Go to Interfaces -> Interface List and remove the duplicate interface list that is incorrectly configured.

 ## Part 3: Setting up a WiFi guest network (5ghz)